creatern/NoteBook/Books/数据库/SQL.md

        a NUMBER(4, 2) := 0;
 begin
        temp := 0;
-       FOR c IN sal_cursor LOOP
+       for c IN sal_cursor LOOP
            a := 0;
            IF c.hd < to_date('1995-1-1', 'yyyy-mm-dd') then
               a := 0.05;